RoystonS/BetterBravoLights/configuration.md

 # Better Bravo Lights - Configuration

 Configuring Better Bravo Lights (BBL) is simply a matter of editing the `Config.ini` file.
 You don't need to restart Better Bravo Lights or your flight.
-BBL monitors `Config.ini` for changes automatically reconfigures itself when the file is changed.
+BBL monitors `Config.ini` for changes live and automatically reconfigures itself when the file is changed.

 It's a good idea not to _guess_ at values such as the threshold for low oil pressure; instead, check the POH, or check in the actual aircraft module itself. (`panel.xml` or `cockpit.cfg` are good files to check as they describe annunciator configurations or the red/yellow/green ranges for panel gauges.)

 If you make some useful configuration entries, please [share it with us on GitHub](https://github.com/RoystonS/BetterBravoLights/issues/new/choose) and we'll look at adding them to the default configuration for others to use!

+## Configuration Files

+As of v0.7.0, BBL has _two_ configuration files for describing the behaviour of lights:

+1. an internal `Config.Builtin.ini` file which contains the configuration entries that BBL ships with; this lives in the `Program` folder.
+2. a user-modifiable `Config.ini` file which is for your personal overrides.

+Whenever BBL looks up a configuration value, entries in the user `Config.ini` file override those of the built-in `Config.Builtin.ini` file.

+The intention is that you should carry your `Config.ini` file from one release of BBL to another, and that file should contain as little as possible.
+If you find yourself maintaining a large set of configuration, please [contact the BBL authors to see if you can get some of that configuration adopted by the product](https://github.com/RoystonS/BetterBravoLights/issues/new/choose).

 ## Configuration Syntax